 “Visualize this thing that you want.
 See it, feel it, believe in it.
 Make your mental blueprint, and begin to build.” – Robert Collier

 When a key component of community infrastructure has reached the end of its useful life, it can be difficult to visualize a path toward something different, especially something new.
 Making the decision to upgrade a Wastewater Treatment Facility is a big one, with a myriad of important details to attend to.
 Mental visualization is one thing.
-Relying upon more modern technologies such as visualization software, simulations, high-quality 3D renderings, Virtual Reality (VR) and aerial imaging is quite another.
+Relying upon more modern technologies such as visualization software, simulations, high-quality 3D renderings, virtual reality and aerial imaging is quite another.
 These innovations are changing the way we approach project design and allowing municipalities to make more holistic and informed decisions about critical (and oftentimes expensive) infrastructure projects.

 Visualizing site constraints and functionality